-The Permanent Virtual Circuit parameter applies only to standalone configurations.
-It identifies the PVC which will be used to communicate between the two systems connected back to back.
+The Permanent Virtual Circuit parameter applies only to standalone configurations, including IPv4 and IPv6.
+This option is available when you add a Virtual Circuit from the standalone mode.
+It identifies the PVC that will be used to communicate between the two systems connected either back to back or to ports on switches.
 Both systems must use the same PVC value.
 The PVC parameter must be an integer (not hexadecimal) between 32 and 1023.